 Our Connected Campus

-As measured in 2012 there were 1.4 networkable devices per student on campus.
+On campus, the number of network devices per student grows every year.
 Both Ethernet and WiFi are available throughout campus (residence halls and academic buildings), including at the Pine Lake Environmental Campus.
 Cable TV and phone service is available at every pillow.
 More about campus technology . . .

 Hartwick is accredited by the Middle States Commission on Higher Education, the National Association of Schools of Art and Design, the National Association of Schools of Music, and the Teacher Education Accreditation Council.
 The bachelor of science degree program in chemistry is approved by the American Chemical Society.
 The baccalaureate nursing program is accredited by the Commission on Collegiate Nursing Education.